hxixixh/amo-release/README.md

     ```bash
     # Install the modified diffusers library from the submodule
     pip install -e ./diffusion-amo
-    # ^-- IMPORTANT: Ensure 'diffusion-amo' is the correct submodule directory name!

     # Install other requirements
     pip install -r requirements.txt